 Building - any structure having a roof supported by columns or walls and intended for shelter, housing, or enclosure of persons, animals or materials.
-When any portion of a building is completely separated from every other portion by masonry or a fire-wall without any window, which wall extends from the ground to the roof, then such portion shall be deemed to be a separate building.

-Building Code - the provisions of Chapter 354 of the Connecticut General Statutes and any state and local regulations adopted pursuant thereto and in force in the town, as the same may be amended from time to time.
+Building Code - the provisions of Chapter 354 of the Connecticut General Statutes and any state and local regulations adopted pursuant thereto and in force in the Town of Ashford, as the same may be amended from time to time.